-Following the Closing, former holders of Legacy Humacyte common and preferred shares may receive up to 15,000,000 additional shares of Common Stock in the aggregate, in two equal tranches of 7,500,000 shares of Common Stock per tranche.
-The first and second tranches are issuable if the closing volume weighted average price ("VWAP") per share of Common Stock quoted on Nasdaq (or the exchange on which the shares of Common Stock are then listed) is greater or equal to \$15.00 and \$20.00, respectively, over any 20 trading days within any 30 consecutive trading day period.
+Following the Closing, former holders of Legacy Humacyte common and preferred shares are eligible to receive up to 15,000,000 Contingent Earnout Shares in the aggregate, in two equal tranches of 7,500,000 shares of Common Stock per tranche.
+The first and second tranches are issuable if the closing volume weighted average price ("VWAP") per share of Common Stock quoted on Nasdaq (or the exchange on which the shares of Common Stock are then listed), is greater or equal to \$15.00 and \$20.00, respectively, over any 20 trading days within any 30 consecutive trading day period.

 Upon the Closing, the contingent obligation to issue Contingent Earnout Shares was accounted for as a liability because the triggering events that determine the number of Contingent Earnout Shares required to be issued include events that are not solely indexed to the Common Stock.
 The estimated fair value of the total Contingent Earnout Shares at the Closing on August 26, 2021 was \$159.4 million based on a Monte Carlo simulation valuation model using a distribution of potential outcomes on a monthly basis over a 10-year period using the most reliable information available.
-The estimated fair value of the total Contingent Earnout Shares at December 31, 2021 was \$103.7 million.

-See Note 4 - Fair Value Measurements for a summary of the change in the fair value of the Contingent Earnout Liability during the years ended December 31, 2022 and 2021.
-The remeasurement of the Contingent Earnout Liability to a fair value of \$27.9 million as of December 31, 2022, resulted in a non-cash gain of \$75.8 million for the year ended December 31, 2022, compared to a non-cash gain of \$55.8 million for the year ended December 31, 2021.
+See Note 3 - Fair Value Measurements for a summary of the change in the fair value of the Contingent Earnout Liability during the years ended December 31, 2023 and 2022.
+The remeasurement of the Contingent Earnout Liability to a fair value of \$37.9 million at December 31, 2023 from a fair value of \$27.9 million at December 31, 2022, resulted in a non-cash loss of \$10.0 million for the year ended December 31, 2023, compared to a non-cash gain of \$75.8 million for the year ended December 31, 2022 related to the remeasurement of the Contingent Earnout Liability.
 The remeasurement of the Contingent Earnout Liability is classified within Change in fair value of Contingent Earnout Liability in the consolidated statements of operations and comprehensive loss.